damzts/devops-bootcamp/capstone_project/README.md

 * Code editor of your preference - [VS Code](https://code.visualstudio.com/download) recommended

 ## 1. Setup your development environment
 ### Repository
 - Go to the github repository https://github.com/itjuana-bootcamp/DevOps
 - Fork the repository
-NOTE: From here on, whenever we say repository , that refers to your forked repository.
-- Clone the repository : `git clone git@github.com:<githubaccount>/DevOps.git`

 ### Application
 - Go to folder `hello-world`
 - Run `npm install` .